EPFL-ENAC/ENACrestic/README.md

 This is the indicator that ENACrestic is running in the background and it'll change over time, reflecting current state.

-By clicking on it, you can view detailed status and opt-in for the auto-start feature (start *ENACrestic* when Ubuntu user session is started).
+By clicking on it, you can view detailed status and opt-in for the auto-start feature (start _ENACrestic_ when Ubuntu user session is started).

 From now on, ENACrestic is running in the background and doing the backups on a regular basis.

 You can check it's activity by reading the `~/.enacrestic/last_backups.log` file.

+Note : **First backup can take a long time!** Please consider having enough time for the 1st backup to complete.
+It'll be the longest backup ever, since everything has to be copied.
+All future backups will then be only incremental.

 # What ENACrestic doesn't do

 ENACrestic is here to help you, running backups on a regular basis.
-If you want to browse backups, restore files/folders, you'll have to use *restic* itself.
+If you want to browse backups, restore files/folders, you'll have to use _restic_ itself.
 Here are basic commands :

 ### List the snapshots (backups)